 - 1. There are number of situations in which we need to multiply algebraic expressions. - 2.
 A monomial multiplied by a monomial always gives a monomial. - 3.
-In carrying out the multiplication of an algebraic expression with another algebraic expression (monomial / binomial / trianomial etc.) we multiply term by term i.e. every term of the expression is multiplied by every term in the other expression. - An identity is an equation, which is true for all values of the variables in the equation.
+While multiplying a polynomial by a monomial, we multiply every term in the polynomial by the monomial. - 4.
+In carrying out the multiplication of an algebraic expression with another algebraic expression (monomial/binomial/trianomial etc.) we multiply term by term i.e. every term of the expression is multiplied by every term in the another expression. - 5.
+An identity is an equation, which is true for all values of the variables in the equation.
 On the other hand, an equation is true only for certain values of its variables.
-An equation is not an identity. - 5.
+An equation is not an identity. - 6.
 The following are identities: